-A Gothic-style building was constructed made out of Dayton limestone with Marquette red sandstone trimmings, and was “rated as the largest and best building in the state of Ohio devoted exclusively to library purposes,” when it opened in 1888, according to the Dayton Metro Library narrative.
+A Gothic-style building was constructed made out of Dayton limestone with Marquette red sandstone trimmings, and was “rated as the largest and best building in the state of Ohio devoted exclusively to library purposes,” when it was dedicated Jan.
+24, 1888, according to the Dayton Metro Library narrative.

 Inside, four librarians worked behind a black walnut desk that spanned the width of the lobby that was divided by ornate columns.